 Throughout 2020, fiscal policy has often been described as ‘stimulus’.
 Asset prices, particularly equities in the US and parts of Asia have made new highs, but economies remain strained.
 Governments are still providing emergency support through wage and benefits schemes.
 Economies have rebounded, but they have not recovered to their pre-COVID levels.

-The chances of a double dip recession (contraction, followed by growth, followed by another contraction) have significantly increased in the last month as the second wave materialized, forcing governments back into rescue mode, extending their support packages.
+The chances of a double-dip recession (contraction, followed by growth, followed by another contraction) have significantly increased in the last month as the second wave materialized, forcing governments back into rescue mode, extending their support packages.
 Fiscal policy is loose, but is it loose enough?
 We don’t think so.

 In the meanwhile, the US is still administering the previous support packages, meaning that it’s unlikely more support will be forthcoming until after the Presidential inauguration.
-A bipartisan agreement will eventually be reached because the impact to the economy warrants it, but the process has lost some urgency.
+A bipartisan agreement will eventually be reached because the impact on the economy warrants it, but the process has lost some urgency.

 European support is even less likely to accelerate in the short term.
 An emergency relief fund had already been agreed in July 2020 and the frugal five (Germany, Demark, The Netherlands, Finland and Austria) are unlikely to entertain a top-up package unless the economy is once again in a vicious downward spiral.

 In the short term, therefore, it will again be the role of central banks to use monetary policy as a sticking plaster, whilst the politicians take their time to grind out a cohesive fiscal strategy.
 That strategy, when it arrives, may be more inflationary than reflationary.